Web security in Barracuda is built from three related components:

 }

-Our "get password" callback method is simple and will be much more complex in a real application.
-The method checks if the username is "admin" and sets the expected password to be "admin".
-The method then returns control to the authenticator that called the get password method.
-The authenticator compares the password we set in AuthInfo with the password provided by the client.
+Our getPwd callback is intentionally simple.
+It checks whether the username is "admin" and sets the expected password to "admin".
+The callback then returns control to the authenticator, which compares the password stored in AuthInfo with the password provided by the client.

 Barracuda allows you to either implement your own user database or interface a database to an external program.
-A more complex example of a custom made database can be found in the security example.
+A more complex example of a custom-made database can be found in the security example.

 struct MyLoginResponse : public LoginRespIntf